What We Learned at Henry Stewart DAM New York 2022

 Standard Assets

-• Similarly, suppose you have a project that pulls from content already in the DAM (e.g., interviews or excellent evergreen b-roll).
-Instead of duplicating those files over and over again – in storage and in search results – many DAMs allow you to link older records to newer jobs.
+- Similarly, suppose you have a project that pulls from content already in the DAM (e.g., interviews or excellent evergreen b-roll).
+Instead of duplicating those files over and over again – in storage and in search results (a nightmare of version control) – many DAMs allow you to link older records to newer jobs.
 You free up space but still know exactly where all your source footage lives.

 Customer feedback is a gift

-The DAM is meant to make it easier for a wide range of users – not just a few “keyholders.”
+The DAM is meant to save time and effort for a wide range of users – not just a few “keyholders.”
 If something isn’t working well for someone, anyone, it’s important to address it.
 It may be solved with a simple training exercise, or an adjustment to a workflow, or it may require a more extensive review and strategy overhaul.

 (At Aldis, we understand that what we configure the first time might not be the final version.
 We ask our clients to work with their system for a few months and make notes.
 Then we have feedback sessions so we can identify and implement solutions in a new version.)